OpenNebula/docs/source/intro_release_notes/release_notes/known_issues.rst

 - The current configuration for both Sunstone and One-Provision contain a mismatch in the `keep_me_logged` configuration option.
 This issue has been fixed but the new configuration files need to be downloaded in order for this fix to take effect, refer to :ref:`the following section <fireedge_install_configuration>` for instructions on how to do this.

+- The `Update VM Configuration` dialog contains a bug which will result in a blank screen if one tries to update the configuration of a virtual machine with less than 2 total disks attached.
+The quickest workaround for this is to attach another minimal disk to the VM.

 Install Linux Graphical Desktop on KVM Virtual Machines
 ================================================================================